top of page

 Strategic timing of your move can also influence closing costs.
 If you plan to rent temporarily or store your belongings, include these potential expenses in your selling price.
 Coordinating your closing date with your move can help you avoid extra rent or overlapping mortgage payments.

 By minimizing logistical challenges, you can focus on selling effectively and potentially reduce costs associated with delaying the closing process.
+There are short-term loans available to purchase a home before you sell, without having two mortgages.
+Some programs even include the cost to prepare your old home before it goes on the market.

 Work with a Real Estate Professional

-Additionally, a professional can advocate on your behalf during negotiations, leading to significant savings in closing expenses.
+A skilled real estate professional can advocate on your behalf during negotiations, leading to significant savings and equity.
 Leverage their expertise to dodge common pitfalls and secure the best deal for your property.

 Keep Your Paperwork in Order